New Year’s Resolutions: How to build a digital brand in 2020

 According to the Wharton School of Business Baker Retailing Center, promotions may benefit price-conscious consumers.
 But the practice is unhealthy for retailers, for who competing on price with deeper discounts is creating a race to the bottom, shrinking profit margins, and diminished brand value, while making the path back to growth more difficult.
 “Once you discount you get into this spiral because your margins get slimmer, and then you also have to sell so much more to make up for the lost margin on the price.
 It’s sort of this vicious cycle that you get into.”

-Want to learn more on how discounts destroy your brand value?
+Want to learn more about how discounts destroy your brand value?

 3. Sell the sizzle, not the steak.